nbari/vpn/README.md

 will appear.

-On this screen, you have to specify either hostname or IP address of the destination SoftEther VPN Server.
+On this screen, you have to specify either hostname or IP address of the destination VPN Server.
 After you specified the "Server Address" , input the user-name on the "Account Name" field, which is the next to the "Server Address" field.
 Next, click the "Authentication Settings..." button.